The Big Chop (Before & After) – Little Princess Trust

 Well we did it!
 We survived the Big Chop!
 Nope, I am not talking about the other half having a vasectomy (that’s enough to make him run away in horror!), I am talking about the big HAIR chop – the cutting of 7 inches of my hair to donate to The Little Princess Trust.

 If you read my previous post, you will know that I have pretty much always had long hair, but after seeing how hard it was for my Mum losing her hair when she had cancer, I saw first hand the impact a high quality wig can have.
 I hate the thought of any child going through cancer at all, let alone the anxiety and personal confidence issues that can result with the associated hair loss.
-When I was invited to attend an event in London and donate my hair, I decided it simply had to be done.
+When I was invited to attend a Little Princess Trust event in London and donate my hair, I decided it simply had to be done.